The Lute Rental Program remains active during COVID-19.

 Enjoy learning to play the lute!

 When the lute is shipped to you, the Traffic Manager will email you a copy of a document called Caring for Your Lute.
-You should read carefully, for it contains important information about your instrument and your rental, including contact information for your lute’s Custodian, who will be another resource person for you.
+You should read it carefully, for it contains important information about your instrument and your rental.
+Among other things it will included contact information for your lute’s Custodian, who will be another resource person for you.
 Instructions for the lute’s care will also be included in your lute’s case, along with a schedule of strings for that particular instrument.
 The case will contain a humidifier, a small humidistat, and one spare chanterelle, i.e. the single string for the first course.

 Our lutes are typically strung with Aquila brand Nylgut™ synthetic gut strings.
 If one of the other strings should break, the Traffic Manager will be happy to have a replacement sent to you, billed at cost on your next month’s invoice.

 If you are a beginner we strongly recommend that you establish a relationship with a teacher.
 During the pandemic most teachers are very willing to give lessons online—as indeed many were even before COVID-19 came along.
 You can search for a teacher using our Professional Directory.
 Although we do not strictly require that you have a teacher before you rent an instrument, we do insist, if you are a beginner, that you have had an initial discussion with a teacher about taking lessons.
 The lute is not a simple instrument which anyone can play, badly or well as they find it.
 You will be very unlikely to succeed if you try to teach yourself from a book and/or YouTube videos.
 You will be most successful and avoid being hampered by bad habits, if you work with a teacher who can instruct you in correct technique.
 Most important of all, your teacher will open to you the amazing scope and depth of lute music, a repertoire which historically spanned almost three hundred years, and which is growing once more in our own time.